 Plasma-derived factor concentrates that are manufactured using combinations of the solvent, Tri(n-Butyl) Phosphate (TNBP), with a detergent, such as polysorbate 80 or Triton-X-100, to inactivate lipid-enveloped viral contaminants (lipid-enveloped viruses include HIV, HBV, HCV).
 The pdFVIII concentrates Alphanate and Koate-DVI are solvent-detergent treated using TNBP and Polysorbate 80.
 Hemofil M is solvent-detergent treated with TNBP and Triton X-100.
 A coagulation FIX concentrate (AlphaNine SD) is solvent-detergent treated using TNBP and Polysorbate 80, as is the prothrombin complex concentrate Profilnine SD.

 Third Generation Recombinant Factor Concentrates

 Two plasma-derived coagulation products currently licensed in the U.S. use vapor (steam) treatment for viral attenuation.
-Bebulin and BebulinVH, prothrombin complex concentrates, and FEIBA NF, an activated prothrombin complex concentrate, are both vapor treated for 10 hours at 60oC and 190 mbar pressure, followed by 1 hour at 80oC under 375 mbar pressure.
+Bebulin, a prothrombin complex concentrate, and FEIBA NF, an activated prothrombin complex concentrate, are vapor treated for 10 hours at 60oC and 190 mbar pressure, followed by 1 hour at 80oC under 375 mbar pressure.

 This material is provided for your general information only.
 NHF does not give medical advice or engage in the practice of medicine.
 NHF under no circumstances recommends particular treatment for specific individuals and in all cases recommends that you consult your physician or local treatment center before pursuing any course of treatment.